Peter Cox provides a guide for neophyte writers

 Experience has taught me that although you may think your very first manuscript is ready for prime time – it almost certainly isn’t.

-Most of the submissions sent to literary agents see are simply not ready to be shown.
+The truth is, most of the submissions sent to literary agents need a lot more elbow grease, care and love before they are ready to be seen.

-I set up Litopia, the net’s original community for writers, over fifteen years ago.
-The aim was to create a unique place where writers can be personally supported and their craft honed.
-It’s free to join, by the way, and it should be your first destination when venturing into the world of publishing.
+Well, that’s why I set up Litopia, the net’s original community for writers.
+The intention was to create a unique place where writers can be supported and their craft honed.
+It’s free to join and, in my view, it should be your first destination when taking your initial steps towards the world of publishing.

 The atmosphere in Litopia is very collegiate.
-It’s part word palace and part sweat-shop, Litopia is home to many successful writers.
-It is a place where friendships are forged and excellence in writing is developed.
+It is a place where friendships are forged and excellence in writing is encouraged.

-You can develop your work there in what we term “The Houses”.
-Many writers have affectionate feelings about Litopia, and owe much to its unique method of literary critiquing.
+Many writers have affectionate feelings towards Litopia, and owe much to its unique method of literary critiquing.

 Join it, and you’ll see.

-If you are a UK-based author, you might also consider submitting your work to the following literary agents who are members of the Association of Authors’ Agents:
+If you are a UK-based author, you should consider submitting your work to the following literary agents: